Treaty of Paris (1898)

 The Treaty of Peace between the United States of America and the Kingdom of Spain, commonly known as the Treaty of Paris of 1898, (Note: Tratado de París de 1898; Kasunduan sa Paris ng 1898) was signed by Spain and the United States on December 10, 1898, and marked the official end of the Spanish–American War.
-Under it, Spain relinquished all claim of sovereignty over the West Indies archipelagos and islands of Cuba and Puerto Rico in the Caribbean, the Western Pacific island of Guam in the Marianas archipelago in Micronesia, and the Western Pacific archipelago of the Philippines in Southeast Asia to the United States.
+Under it, Spain relinquished all claim of sovereignty over the West Indies archipelagos and islands of Cuba and Puerto Rico in the Caribbean, the Western Pacific island of Guam in the Mariana Islands in Micronesia, and the Western Pacific archipelago of the Philippines in Southeast Asia to the United States.
 The cession of the Philippines involved a compensation of $20 million from the United States to Spain.

-The treaty was preceded by the Spanish-American War armistice, a preliminary peace agreement signed on August 12, 1898 in Washington, DC.
+The treaty was preceded by the Spanish-American War armistice, a preliminary peace agreement signed on August 12, 1898, in Washington, DC.
 The armistice formally stopped the active hostilities between Spain and the United States, requiring Spain to cede Cuba, Puerto Rico, and Guam to the United States, and to agree to the American occupation of Manila in the Philippines.
 The treaty came into effect on April 11, 1899, when the documents of ratification were exchanged.
 It was the first treaty negotiated between the two governments since the 1819 Adams–Onís Treaty.

 The Treaty of Paris marked the end of the Spanish Empire, apart from some small holdings.
 It had a major cultural impact in Spain known as the "Generation of '98".
 It marked the beginning of the United States as a world power.
 In the U.S., many supporters of the war opposed the treaty, which became one of the major issues in the election of 1900 when it was opposed by Democrat William Jennings Bryan, who opposed imperialism.
 Republican President William McKinley supported the treaty and was reelected.